Bourn23/doc2table/README.md

 # 4. Select Option 2: Deploy Backend
 # 5. Select Option 3: Deploy Frontend
-# 6. Add your API keys (see Deployment Guide below)
+# 6. Add your API keys (see Deployment Guide below) or fire up your own LLM models on EKS
 ```

 **That's it!** Your Lumina instance will be live at the S3 URL shown by the script.